Sasisena Temple

-Sasisena Temple or Nimunhi Temple (Temple with no entrance and exit) is found in Sonepur city of Subarnapur district, Odisha, India.
-The Sasisena Kavya written by Pratap Rai a well-known poet of 17th century describes the detail story behind this temple.,.
+Sasisena Temple or Nimunhi Temple ('temple with no entrance and exit') is located in Sonepur, Subarnapur district, Odisha, India.
+The Sasisena Kavya, written by Pratap Rai, a well-known 17th century poet, provides the story behind the temple.
 The present Sasisena temple was built by Maharaja Vira Mitrodaya Singh (1902-1937 AD).
 However, it is reported that the Sasisena memorial was built before the second half of 18th century AD.